GFDRR/CCDR-tools/docs/intro-risk.md

 Risk as impact - probability combination.
 ```

-## Determimistic impact and probabilistic risk
+## Deterministic impact and probabilistic risk
 While historical losses can explain the past, they do not necessarily provide a good guide to the future; *most disasters that could happen have not happened yet*.
 Probabilistic risk assessment simulates those future disasters which, based on scientific evidence, are likely to occur.
 As a result, these risk assessments resolve the problem posed by the limits of historical data.
-Probabilistic models therefore "complete" historical records by reproducing the physics of the phenomena and recreating the intensity of a large number of synthetic events.
+Probabilistic models therefore *complement* historical records by reproducing the physics and/or the statistics/statistical distribution of the phenomena and recreating the intensity of a large number of synthetic events.

 ```{note}
 In the context of disaster risk, probability refers to the frequency of occurrence or the `return period` of impacts associated with hazardous events.